 Click HERE to go to the free Silhouette “small moments” quote (above)

 And there ya have it… 10 ideas for quickie Silhouette stocking stuffers.
 I hope I’ve been able to get you a little closer to “ready for Christmas”.
 I’d love to see the projects you create from these ideas.
 Email me a pic eff at whatchaworkinon dot com

 Merry Christmas to you and yours! :^)

-If you liked this post and would like to know when new projects & tutorials appear on Whatcha Workin’ On?, head over to the sidebar and subscribe.
-I’ll send you an email each time a new project or tutorial is posted!
+If you liked this post and would like to know when new projects & tutorials appear on Whatcha Workin’ On?, click HERE to subscribe.
+Whenever I post something new, I’ll send you an email (about once a week)!

 More Christmas projects to check out at Whatcha Workin’ On:

 4 Silhouette Quickie Christmas Projects